-Fee remissions are a benefit of eligible employment for graduate student academic appointments (GSI, GSR, AI-GS, Reader or Tutor employment).
-Fee remissions are charged to the fund source(s) of the eligible employment.
-When a graduate student holds a fee remission eligible appointment, or combines GSI, GSR, AI-GS, Reader or Tutor appointments that then create the minimum fee remission eligibility criteria of a 25% appointment, a fee remission is generated; the appointments' chart strings will be charged for the cost of fee remission divided proportionately according to the appointment percentages.
+Fee remission is a benefit of eligible employment for graduate student academic appointments (GSI, GSR, AI-GS, Reader or Tutor employment).
+Fee remission is charged to the fund source(s) of the eligible employment.
+When a graduate student holds a fee remission eligible appointment, or combines multiple positions that then create the minimum fee remission eligibility criteria of a 25% appointment, a fee remission is generated; the appointments' chart strings will be charged for the cost of fee remission divided proportionately according to the appointment percentages.

 - Fee Remissions cover different fees, based on the type of appointment and percentage of time worked in a semester.
-See the eligibility criteria and remission types. - Fee remissions are generated from eligible employment entered into the HCM (Human Capital Management) system and serves as an offset (a credit) in the Billing and Payment system to reduce the amount the student owes the University for their assessed fees and tuition in the semester the student is holding a fee remission eligible appointment.
-Fee remission generated from an appointment in a specific semester can be applied only to fees and tuition assessed in the semester of appointment. - Not all graduate student academic appointments qualify for remissions.
+See the eligibility criteria and remission types. - Fee remission is generated from eligible employment entered into the HCM (Human Capital Management) system and serves as an offset (a credit) in the Billing and Payment system to reduce the amount the student owes the University for his or her assessed fees and tuition in the semester the student is holding a fee remission eligible appointment.
+Fee remission generated from an appointment in a specific semester can be applied only to fees & tuition assessed in the semester of appointment. - Not all graduate student academic appointments qualify for remissions.
 Certain factors, including appointment type and percentage, determine whether a student receives a remission on specific fees.
-There are three types of Fee Remissions, but only one that pertains to ASE Appointments in the History Department, Partial Fee Remission. - Fees paid by Partial Fee Remission: Tuition, Student Services Fee, Health Insurance Fee, and \$150 towards Berkeley Campus Fee.
+There are three types of Fee Remissions, but only one that pertains to ASE Appointments in the History Department, Partial Fee Remission. - Partial Fee Remission (Tuition, Student Services Fee, Health Insurance Fee, and \$150 towards Campus Fee)